 If that’s your goal, a rougher paper is probably the best choice.

-This drawing is colored pencil on sanded art paper, which is about the roughest paper available.
+This drawing is colored pencil on sanded art paper.
 Sanded art paper not the same as even rough drawing paper (read about the differences here), but you can see how the colored pencil looked on rough paper.
 I could have filled all the paper holes, but it would have taken a lot of time and effort.

 Use Rough Paper If: